The silent majority — why most eating disorder sufferers are overlooked

 Ianthe House A Model Built for Real Life

 We created Ianthe House because high-functioning sufferers deserve a care option designed specifically for them.
-Our model is designed for those who don’t need inpatient or intensive outpatient care, but still require structured, long-term, professional support.
+Our model is designed for those who don’t need inpatient or intensive outpatient care, but still require structured, long-term, professional support and a community that truly understands.

 ⤷ The Five Pillars of Recovery at Ianthe House